deliciousbrains/better-search-replace/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog ##

+### 1.2.3 ###
+* Fixed bug with searching for backslashes
+* Fixed potential bug with getting tables in large multisites
+* Fixed potential notice in append_report
+* Improved handling of missing primary keys

 ### 1.2.2 ###
 * Fixed AJAX conflict with WooCommerce